ammarfarooqi/ammarfarooqi/README.md

 ## Interactive Career Roadmap

 Open `index.html` in a modern browser to explore a 3D timeline of my professional journey.
-The demo uses ES modules loaded from the Three.js CDN and highlights key milestones from university to my current role as Backend Lead.
+The demo loads Three.js and OrbitControls directly from the CDN and highlights key milestones from university to my current role as Backend Lead.